dojo/dojo.io/site/source/tutorials/vdom_abstractions.md

 ## Common variables

-A node can be thought of as an object of a certain type, customized through properties, dispatching events through callbacks, with a single parent and multiple children.
+A node can be thought of as an object of a certain type, customized through properties, dispatching events through callbacks, with zero or more children.
 Condensing this down into a function where each argument can be isolated gives us a type, a set of properties, and a list of children.

 Because Dojo 2 is built on TypeScript, splitting arguments into these parts allows static type enforcement that can be based on the type of node being created.
 It also helps explain why `v` and `w` are separate functions, as each function enforces a different set of constraints on its arguments.